Disco Dancer

 Disco Dancer is a 1982 Indian dance-action film, written by Rahi Masoom Raza and directed by Babbar Subhash.
-The film stars Mithun Chakraborty, Kim in leading roles, with Om Puri, Gita Siddharth, Karan Razdan in supporting roles with Rajesh Khanna in a special appearance.
+The film stars Mithun Chakraborty and Kim in leading roles, with Om Puri, Gita Siddharth, Karan Razdan in supporting roles with Rajesh Khanna in a special appearance.

 The film tells the rags-to-riches story of a young street performer from the slums of Bombay.
 The film is known for its filmi disco Bollywood songs, composed by Bappi Lahiri and written by Anjaan and Faruk Kaiser.
 Popular songs include "Jimmy Jimmy Jimmy Aaja" sung by Parvati Khan, "I am a Disco Dancer" sung by Vijay Benedict, "Yaad Aa Raha Hai" sung by Bappi Lahiri, and "Goro Ki Na Kaalo Ki" sung by Suresh Wadkar with Usha Mangeshkar.

 The film was a worldwide success, with its popularity extending across Asia, the Soviet Union, Eastern Europe, the Middle East, Turkey, and Africa.
 Disco Dancer was also the second highest-grossing film ever in the Soviet Union and the highest-grossing foreign film.
+The film was the highest grossing Indian film of 1982 as well as one of the highest grossing worldwide, surpassing the collections of Star Trek II: The Wrath of Khan.
+The film was also the highest grossing Indian film in overseas markets for 1982.

 Disco Dancer established Mithun as a household name wherever the film went well, with Jimmy becoming a more popular name for Chakraborty.
 The soundtrack album was also a success, going Platinum in India and receiving a Gold Award in China.
 Adjusted for inflation, it is still one of the highest-grossing Indian films of all time.